 • JC is the number of jobs completed

-To calculate the technician’s efficiency, divide the number of jobs completed by the total hours worked and then multiply by 100 to get the percentage.
+To calculate technician efficiency, multiply the jobs completed by the standard time per job to get earned (standard) hours, divide by the actual hours worked, and then multiply by 100 to express the result as a percentage.

 What is Technician Efficiency?

-Technician efficiency is a measure of productivity that indicates how effectively a technician or a team of technicians completes tasks within a given time frame.
+Technician efficiency is a measure of productivity that compares how much standard (earned) work time a technician produces versus how much actual time they work.
 It is often expressed as a percentage and can be used to assess performance, set benchmarks, and identify areas for improvement.
-High efficiency means that more jobs are completed in fewer hours, indicating good time management and work processes.
+An efficiency above 100% means the technician is completing work faster than the standard time; below 100% means the work is taking longer than the standard time.

 How to Calculate Technician Efficiency?